 Mortality and Morbidity Risks.
-The risk that the Company's actuarial assumptions may differ from actual mortality and morbidity experiences may cause the Company's products to be underpriced, may cause the Company to liquidate insurance or other claims earlier than anticipated, and other potentially adverse consequences to the business.
+The risk that the Company's actuarial assumptions may differ from actual mortality and morbidity experiences may cause the Company's insurance or other claims earlier than anticipated, and other potentially adverse consequences to the business.
 The Company minimizes this risk through sound underwriting practices, asset and liability duration matching, and sound actuarial practices.